-The Georgia Fund is a state-funded loan program for water, wastewater, and solid waste infrastructure improvements.
+The Georgia Fund is a state-funded loan program for water, wastewater, and solid waste infrastructure.

 Eligible projects include: